No. 7 Florida Men’s Basketball Extends Streak for Historic SEC Road Victory

 Not long after that, Haugh added to the record-breaking night as he scored his 1,000th career point with an alley-oop dunk from Alex Condon to become the 59th member of the Gators’ 1,000-point club, joining Condon.

-Both Florida stars had quiet nights otherwise due to early foul trouble early, with Chinyelu and Haugh each recording with five points and four fouls.
-Chinyelu only had four rebounds after averaging 11.8 on the season.
+Both Florida stars had quiet nights otherwise due to early foul trouble, with Chinyelu and Haugh each recording five points and four fouls.
+Chinyelu only had four rebounds after averaging 11.8 per game on the season.

-However, Florida leaned on Condon, who continued his dominant, complete and confident basketball play.
-Condon led the Gators with 23 points going 10-for-12 from the field, along with four blocks.
-Boogie Fland also starred with 22 points while going 2-for-3 from beyond the arc.
-He added five rebounds and two steals.
+However, Florida leaned on Condon, who continued his dominant and confident basketball play.
+Condon led the Gators with 23 points on 10 of 12 shooting from the field, along with four blocks.
+Boogie Fland also starred with 22 points, while going 2-for-3 from beyond the arc, five rebounds and two steals.

 “I’ve found a rhythm these last few games,” Condon said.
 “I didn’t feel like I forced anything tonight and just let the game come to me.”

-Texas didn’t make it easy for Florida.
+Texas fought hard to defend its yard.
 The Longhorns matched the Gators’ physicality from the start, pressuring the nation’s fourth-ranked defense and forcing several late-clock shots that stalled Florida’s offense.

-The Longhorns made 25 of 28 field goals and only two assists, operating one-on-one against a proven defense.
+Texas came prepared for the Gators’ defensive strategy to limit ball movement and individual matchups.
+The Longhorns made 25 of 58 field goals and only two assists, operating one-on-one against a proven defense.

 Florida struggled from the arc with just two made 3s in the first half.
 Meanwhile, the Longhorns dominated the Gators from beyond the arc behind 50% shooting.